hybris/nodejs-test-applications/README.md

-# Nodejs Test Applications
+# Node.js Test Applications

-A collection of applications used for testing the Nodejs buildpack
+A collection of applications used for testing the Node.js buildpack

 ## Applications

 | Name | Description
 | ---- | -----------
-| `simple-nodejs-application` | A simple Nodejs application
+| `simple-nodejs-application` | A simple Node.js application

 ### Output Content